 Bicycling is one of the best ways to stay in shape, see the sights, save money on gas and reduce pollution.
 The benefits are well-known to cycling enthusiasts and local leaders nationwide who have created

-Bicyclists must take extra precautions when they ride.
-They often share the road with vehicles, which creates a host of hazards, but injuries can happen even on a designated path.
+For all the benefits of cycling, cyclists face a host of hazards.
+They often must share the road with vehicles, and injuries can happen even on a designated path.

-Injury Facts, about 1,100 deaths resulted from cyclists colliding with motor vehicles in 2015.
-With about 80 million bike riders sharing the road with millions of motorized vehicles, the importance of safety precautions in traffic cannot be overstated.
+With about 80 million bike riders sharing the road with millions of motorized vehicles, the importance of taking safety precautions cannot be overstated.

 During National Bike Month, cycling enthusiasts across the country celebrate the many benefits of cycling.